• Skip to main content

 Instructions

-• Place all of the ingredients into a food processor and blend until the mixture breaks down and starts to combine and stick together (this may take a couple of minutes).
+• Place all of the ingredients into a food processor and blend until the mixture breaks down and starts to stick together (this may take a couple of minutes).
+You may need to scrape down the sides of the food processor once or twice.

-• Roll large tablespoons of the mixture into firm balls.
-If you choose, you can roll the balls in cacao or extra coconut.
+• Roll the mixture into firm balls of your desired size.
+If you choose, you can roll the balls in cacao or extra coconut or drizzle with some melted dark chocolate.

 Notes